peteanderson80/Matterport3DSimulator/README.md

 ### Directory Structure

-- connectivity: Json navigation graphs.
+- `connectivity`: Json navigation graphs.
-- webgl_imgs: Contains dataset views rendered with javascript (for test comparisons).
+- `webgl_imgs`: Contains dataset views rendered with javascript (for test comparisons).
-- sim_imgs: Will contain simulator rendered images after running tests.
+- `sim_imgs`: Will contain simulator rendered images after running tests.
-- models: Caffe models for precomputing ResNet image features.
+- `models`: Caffe models for precomputing ResNet image features.
-- img_features: Storage for precomputed image features.
+- `img_features`: Storage for precomputed image features.
-- data: You create a symlink to the Matterport3D dataset.
+- `data`: You create a symlink to the Matterport3D dataset.

 Other directories are mostly self-explanatory.

 ### Dataset Download

-To use the simulator you must first download either the Matterport3D Dataset, or you can download the precomputed ResNet image features and use discretized viewpoints.
+To use the simulator you must first download **either** the [Matterport3D Dataset](https://niessner.github.io/Matterport/), **or** you can download the precomputed ResNet image features and use discretized viewpoints.

 #### Matterport3D Dataset

 Download the Matterport3D dataset which is available after requesting access [here](https://niessner.github.io/Matterport/).
 The provided download script allows for downloading of selected data types.
 Note that for the Matterport3D Simulator, only the following data types are required:
-- matterport_skybox_images
+- `matterport_skybox_images`

 Create a symlink to the Matterport3D Dataset, where <Matterdata> should be a directory structured as ```<Matterdata>/v1/scans/<scanId>/matterport_skybox_images/*.jpg```:
 ```